 “This is how you are to pray.”

-Yes, this reflection is being written by the very same person who has assured you that she is filled with God’s peace and that God knows all of our troubles better than we do.
-Fortunately, as soon as I made it to the end of my block, an insistent breeze returned me to my senses.
-It pushed me along just briskly enough to remind me of this truth.
-With that, I uttered that truth in a single sentence and then continued my walk in silence.
-“You know what’s wrong, Dear God, and I know you’ll be with us as we deal with it.
-Thank you.”
+Yes, this reflection is being written by the very same person who has repeatedly assured you that God knows our troubles better than we do.
+The good news is that, as soon as I made it to the end of my block, an insistent breeze nudged me.
+It pushed me along just enough to remind me of this truth.
+With that, I uttered a single sentence to the Lord God and then continued my walk in silence.
+“You know what’s wrong, Dear God, and I know you’ll be with us as we deal with it.”

-Loving God, teach me always to pray selflessly and with absolute faith in your love for me and for all of us.
+Loving God, Jesus said it best.
+Teach me to pray selflessly and with absolute faith in your love for me and for all of your children.